 On top of the 25% bonus you'll receive from the Government, your Lifetime ISA has an annual tax-free interest rate of 0.80%.
 This will be paid to you every year on 5th April.

 You can close your Lifetime ISA within 30 days of opening it without incurring a withdrawal fee.
 Just get in touch and we'll guide you through the next steps.
-This period does not apply if you are transferring your Lifetime ISA to us from your existing Lifetime ISA provider.

 If you fall ill, please speak to an adviser.
 In cases of terminal illness, where the account owner has less than 12 months to live, withdrawals can be made without incurring a fee.